 The Micro-credentialing Program provides an opportunity to support changing workplaces by enabling the provision of focused training for new or transitioning employees in specific skills.
 This will support businesses and industries to adopt innovations and improve productivity.

-Successful applicants for the 2023 Program will receive up to $250,000 to design, develop and deliver 1 or more micro-credentials aligned to specific industry skill gaps.
+Successful applicants will receive up to $250,000 to design, develop and deliver 1 or more micro-credentials aligned to specific industry skill gaps.
 The skill outcomes targeted for the program will not be nationally recognised (i.e. vocational education and training (VET)), as these outcomes can be supported under existing VET investment programs.

 The program aims to: